 All transcripts are posted first class air mail and should reach you within five to seven working days.

 Please note that at busy times of the academic year it may take up to three weeks for your transcript request to be processed.

-If you would like to complete your degree at Edinburgh contact your Director of Studies who will be happy to discuss your options.
+If you would like to complete your degree at Edinburgh contact your Personal Tutor who will be happy to discuss your options.